 I looked, and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb~ Revelation 7:9 NIV

-This post began as an ugly rant detailing my personal loathing of purely symbolic forms of protest.
+This post started out as an ugly rant about my personal loathing of purely symbolic forms of protest.
 Most of my anger was targeted at what I see as a stupid, futile and divisive effort to bring attention to the real problem of racism in America.
 After some thought I concluded that the subjects of racism and protests against racism are worthy of a slightly more nuanced approach than an angry rant.

-I will begin by saying that if there was ever something worthy of a protest its racism.
-Hating or discriminating against anyone because of their skin color is ridiculous, prideful, and totally anti-Christian at its core.
+If there was ever a thing that was worthy of a protest its racism.
+Hating or discriminating against anyone because of their skin color is ridiculous, prideful, and anti-Christian at its core.
 Racism is not something that should be tolerated in Christian circles (more on that later) or in a civilized society.

 That being said.

-Some have compared the protests of the 1960’s to football players kneeling during the national anthem.
+Some have compared the protests of the 1960’s to athletes kneeling during the national anthem.
 There really is no comparison between the heroism of the Civil Rights Movement and the kneeling during the national anthem idiocy we see today.

-With a few notable exceptions (all of them white) the leaders of the Civil Rights Movement were severely marginalized people who lacked power, money, influence and options.
-There were literally no other alternatives open to them other than peaceful protest to draw attention to their plight.
-It’s also important to note that those protesters were not attempting to vilify their country or the people in it.
+With a few notable exceptions, (all of them white and privileged) the leaders of the Civil Rights Movement were severely marginalized people who lacked power, money, influence and options.
+They literally had no other options open to them other than peaceful protest to draw attention to their plight.
+Furthermore, none of those protesters were attempting to vilify their country or the people in it.
 They were simply striving to bring much-needed attention to a very real problem plaguing our nation.

 Furthermore, the Civil Rights Movement had an endgame in mind (an end to Jim Crow laws and the disenfranchisement of black voters).
 The leaders of the movement used protests in conjunction with legal action as they worked at a grassroots level to transform attitudes regarding race.
 The efforts of those brave men and women paid off.
 Hearts, minds and laws were changed.
 As a result America became a better country, not a perfect country by any means, but certainly a better one.

-However, these athletes are not interested in doing the work it takes to become change agents.
-They simply want to bellyache about things they don’t like in the most public, contentious and annoying way imaginable.
+None of these athletes are interested in doing the work it takes to become change agents.
+They simply want to draw attention to themselves and bellyache about things they don’t like in the most public, contentious and annoying way imaginable.
 To add insult to injury, they malign the nation and the people who have made them wealthy beyond reason for playing what is arguably just a dumb game.

 I do not begrudge anyone the right to express him or herself in any way they see fit.
-If overindulged football players want to kneel rather than stand during the anthem that is totally cool with me.
-That said, I will not be purchasing any overpriced football fan crap for my family.
+If overindulged athletes want to kneel rather than stand during the anthem that is totally cool with me.
+That said, I will not be purchasing any overpriced fan crap for my family.